Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 • Jumping jacks

-Benefits and Risks of Doing It After
+Benefits and Risks of Stretching

 Stretching after a workout

-While some wellness professionals say that stretching after training has a limited impact on muscle soreness, my personal experience is very positive.
+While some wellness professionals say that static stretching after training has a limited impact on muscle soreness, my personal experience is very positive.

-And this can help in sports and weight lifting at the gym.
 I generally pick one or two stretches for each muscle group at the end of each weight training session.

 How Long Should You Stretch Each Time?